pslucas0212/AWS-Technology/README.md

   - Build highly engaging chatbots
   - Powers Amazon Alexa
   - Amazon used the same technologies that power Lex to integrate Amazon Alexa with the Echo device.
+- Studying for the Exam
+  - Comprehend
+    - Don't forget Comprehend is used for natural language processing (NLP).
+  - Rekognition
+    - Don't forget Rekognition processes videos and images.

 #### Developer Tools
 Software developers use tools to accelerate the  software development and release cycle.